 Appearances: State of Decay, The Curse of Fenric, The Vampires of Fenice.

 Having said that however Doctor Who, whilst more surrealist in nature is still predominantly a science fiction series.
-Thus most of the supernatural creatures who have appeared throughout both Classic and New Who have been given a rational explanation.
+Most of the supernatural creatures who have appeared throughout both Classic and New Who have been given a rational explanation.

 Nevertheless there have been a few occasions where it has at the very least been hinted that the paranormal threat is the real deal, such as the Beast, Durac, The Mara and the Great Vampires.